-Whether you’re living in France or just visiting, below is a list of important French holidays to mark on your calendar.
-Many businesses in France close for national holidays (or bank holidays), although some shopping centers and grocers may stay open on holidays, even if only for half a day, particularly in larger cities.
+Whether you’re living in France or just visiting, below is a list of important French holidays to mark down.
+Many businesses in France close for national holidays.
+However, some shopping centers and grocers may stay open on holidays, even if only for half a day.

-To ensure you don’t miss out on anything important, our guide puts together a list of France’s public holidays and important dates for your calendar.
+To ensure you don’t miss out on anything important, our guide puts together a list of France’s public holidays and important dates.

 Introduction to French public holidays

-France observes 11 public holidays each year, however, only May Day is classed as a paid statutory holiday in France; the entitlement to other paid holidays and the conditions for working on French national holidays (such as higher pay) are left to the discretion of the employer-employee contract or union, so check the French holiday calendar when looking for jobs in France.
+France observes 11 public holidays each year.
+However, only May Day is a statutory holiday in France; the entitlement to other paid holidays and the conditions for working on French national holidays (such as higher pay) are left to the discretion of the employer-employee contract or union, so check the French holiday calendar when looking for jobs in France.

 Most French holidays apply across the nation, although two regions (Alsace and Lorraine) have two extra public holidays.
-The former German territory retained these two extra public holidays when it was returned to France at the end of World War I.
+The former German territory retained these two extra public holidays when it rejoined France after World War I.

-The two most widely celebrated holidays in France are Bastille Day on 14 July and All Saints Day on 1 November.
-The first French national holiday commemorates the storming of the Bastille in 1789 and is a celebration of nationhood with communal fireworks (see image below), tricolour flags flying and moules frites at the mairie.
+The two most widely celebrated holidays in France are Bastille Day (14 July) and All Saints Day (1 November).
+The first French national holiday commemorates the storming of the Bastille in 1789 and is a celebration of nationhood with communal fireworks, tricolor flags flying, and moules frites at the mairie.

-The second French holiday, the Catholic holy day of La Toussaint or All Saints, is a more private affair where families place flowers – most commonly chrysanthemums – on graves in honour of their dead relatives, and then go home for a huge lunch.
-All Saints Day falls on the day after Halloween, although Halloween is a somewhat controversial celebration in France as it is seen by some as an unwelcome American import.
+The second French holiday, the Catholic holy day of La Toussaint or All Saints, is a more private affair where families place flowers – most commonly chrysanthemums – on graves in honor of their dead relatives, and then go home for a huge lunch.
+All Saints Day falls on the day after Halloween, although Halloween is a somewhat controversial celebration in France as it’s seen as an unwelcome American import.
 However, it is increasingly celebrated as a holiday in France, especially in the larger cities.

 Christmas Eve and Christmas Day on December 24 and 25 are also widely celebrated French holidays, although in parts of northern and eastern France some children receive presents on the morning of St Nicholas’ Day on 6 December.